astraw/stdeb/README.rst

 stdeb - Python to Debian source package conversion utility
 ==========================================================

-stdeb_ ("setuptools debian") produces Debian source packages from Python packages via a new distutils command, ``sdist_dsc``.
+stdeb_ produces Debian source packages from Python packages via a new distutils command, ``sdist_dsc``.
 Automatic defaults are provided for the Debian package, but many aspects of the resulting package can be customized via a configuration file.
+An additional command, ``bdist_deb``, creates a Debian binary package, a .deb file.

 .. _stdeb: http://github.com/astraw/stdeb